Small Vacuum Former

 If we do not have any flat surfaces on our object, it may be a good idea to split our object in 2 with the “cut” button (11).

-Once your happy with the position of your object, click “Slice now”(6), which will bring you onto the Preview page.
+Once your happy with the position of your object, click “Slice now”(6), which will bring you onto the preview page.

-You can toggle between the Preview and 3d editor page (12) with the buttons located in the bottom left corner.
+You can toggle between the preview and 3d editor page (12) with the buttons located in the bottom left corner.

 • Ideally when printing we don’t want to use supports.
 However sometimes this is unavoidable because of overhanging parts on all face orientations.
 To add supports click the “supports” (1) dropdown menu and select “everywhere”.
 PrusaSlicer will automatically add the supports to wherever is deemed necessary.